 Hosting software on your servers require reliable hardware, network, and skilled technical staff.
 SaaS takes away the need for all this.
 The cloud will take care of all these technical problems and all you have to do is access the software through the Internet.

 Before the cloud, companies built their infrastructure to be able to handle their peak requirements.
 This meant that significant portion of the hardware was left unused during off-peak hours.
 Cloud allows users to add more resources (scale out) during peak hours and reduce resources (scale in) during off-peak hours.
 This allows the business to use only the resources they need and only pay for the resources they consume.
 This is called elasticity.

 Elasticity means the ability to increase or decrease resources and services as your needs change.
 Suppose you are using 5 CPUs and 24 Gig or RAM and your virtual servers cannot cope with the load, you would want to add more CPUs and memory.
 This can easily be done in the cloud with a few clicks in the dashboard in real time.
 When you add more CPU or RAM to your virtual machines, it is called scaling up.
 When you reduce CPU or RAM, it is called scaling down Collectively, this is called vertical scaling.
 When you add more nodes or components, it is called scaling out.
 When you reduce nodes, it is called scaling in.
 Collectively, this is called horizontal scaling.

-Apps must be designed to take advantage of scalability.
+Apps must be designed to take advantage of elasticity.
 If an application is designed to use only one CPU at a time, allocating 3 CPUs will not help speed up the execution of your jobs.
 In the cloud, you have access to infinite CPU and memory.
-Hardware limitation is no longer an bottleneck.
-The bottleneck is how much resources you can afford to buy and the ability of your apps to elastic services.
+Hardware limitation is no longer a bottleneck.
+The bottleneck is how much resources you can afford to buy and the ability of your apps to use elastic services.